 There are also some opportunities to enjoy free charging.
-Many shopping centres and parking areas have free charging stations you can use for the duration of your visit.
-There are some office and other commercial areas that also offer the same benefit to their employees and customers.
+Many shopping centers and parking areas have free charging stations you can use for the duration of your visit.
+There are some offices and other commercial areas that also offer the same benefit to their employees and customers.
 The Tesla Supercharger Network has an array of charging points across the country that are free for Tesla owners to use.

 There are also paid charging stations you can access in places like service stations.
 You can easily look up the options in your vicinity through apps.
-Some stations require just using the app to access, make payment and monitor charging levels.
+Some stations require just using the app to access, make payments and monitor charging levels.
 Others may require you to acquire an RFID card to access their charging points.